DanielleSoCompany/vets-design-system-documentation/src/_content-style-guide/word-list.md

 ### A

 - active duty: Hyphenate when it modifies a noun; do not capitalize (active-duty Servicemember) **[@Working Group, Beth, Danielle: VHA calls for "[service member](https://vaww.va.gov/webcom/style.asp)" in its comms; OPIA also uses "[service member](https://www.va.gov/opa/persona/active_duty.asp)"; not sure what VBA and NCA uses.
 Let's discuss.
-I'd like to use lowercase. ]**
+I'd like to use lowercase. >>Danielle response: This is an interesting one, from my perspective.
+We currently initial cap Veteran, Servicemember, National Guard Soldier, and Reservist.
+This is consistent in recognizing each service role as a proper noun, and gives equal weight/prominence to both "Veteran" and "Servicemember" (which are very often linked together on the site in sentences such as "If you're a Veteran or Servicemember...."
+I lean toward keeping this consistency, but that's just my perspective of course.]**
 - accredited representative: Lowercase, and define on first appropriate instance as "a trained professional trusted to help with VA-related claims."
 Include the definition in another sentence, as a parenthetical, or set off with commas.
 Example:  "Get help from an accredited representative, a trained professional trusted to help with VA-related claims."
 - advanced: Capitalize only when used as part of the branded term My HealtheVet Advanced.
 Otherwise lowercase.
 - Agent Orange: Define in body copy as "a toxic chemical used to clear trees and plants during the war."
 Include the definition in another sentence, as a parenthetical, or set off with commas.
 - annual: Use "each year." [@Beth, Danielle - is "annual" really actually difficult for our customers to understand?
 Annual, annually -- these seem pretty common and easy to understand.
-(As opposed to terms like bi-annual, bi-weekly, bi-monthly which might be confused between 'twice per' or 'every other.'' ) ]
+(As opposed to terms like bi-annual, bi-weekly, bi-monthly which might be confused between 'twice per' or 'every other.'' ) **>>Danielle response: Whenever we have a simpler way of saying something, or a way to limit 3+-syllable words, we try to use that.
+This is such a case, though I think we could say "consider 'each year' depending on context" because there may be cases where "annual" works well.**]
 - apply: Use "file a claim for disability compensation" instead of "apply for benefits."
 - Armed Forces: Capitalize. **[@Beth, Danielle, me: VHA style actually calls for citing the different branches in a particular order.
 Adapt?]**
 - asbestos: Define in body copy as "toxic fibers, once used in many buildings and products."
 It can be defined in another sentence, as a parenthetical, or set off with commas.
-- attending physician: Define it in the context of life insurance as "the doctor in charge of a Veteran's care."
-It can be defined in another sentence, as a parenthetical, or set off with commas. **[@Beth, Danielle - what about when we are talking directly TO the Veteran, since we should be using 2nd person more often now...?]**
+- attending physician: Define it in the context of life insurance as "the doctor in charge of a Veteran's care" (if speaking to the caregiver/representative) or "the doctor in charge of your care" (if speaking directly to the Veteran).
+It can be defined in another sentence, as a parenthetical, or set off with commas. **[@Beth, Danielle - what about when we are talking directly TO the Veteran, since we should be using 2nd person more often now...? >>Danielle response: This is referencing the Veteran in 3rd person because the instance we're referencing here is talking to the caregiver of a Veteran (so we are speaking in 2nd person, just to the caregiver rather than the Veteran).
+I've added some additional context to explain that.]**

 ### B

 - basic: Capitalize only when used as part of the branded term DS Logon Basic.
 Otherwise lowercase.
 - became ill: Use "got sick."
 - became worse: Use "got worse."
-- beneficiary: Use this term to mean the person picked to get the money from a life insurance policy when the policyholder dies.
-In other uses, avoid this term in favor of “family member.”  **[@Beth, Danielle - was this entry meant to convey 'define this as... x'?]**
+- beneficiary: Define as "the person you pick to receive the benefits from your policy."
+Use this term only when referring specifically to the person who gets life insurance benefits from a policy.
+In other uses, avoid this term in favor of “family member.”  **[@Beth, Danielle - was this entry meant to convey 'define this as... x'? >>Danielle response: I've edited this a bit.
+I believe we were getting at 2 things here - 1) definining the term and 2) Noting not to overuse it.]**
 - Benefits Delivery at Discharge (BDD) program: “Benefits” is plural.
 - blind or low-vision (not "blind or sight-impaired")